 Danske Mortgage Bank Plc is operating as an issuer of covered bonds.
 Bonds issued by Danske Mortgage Bank Plc are covered by a pool of loans consisting of Finnish household mortgages.
 Danske Mortgage Bank Plc does not act as the originator of housing loans as it purchases loans from Danske Bank A/S, Finland Branch.
 Loan servicing process as many other processes are outsourced to Danske Bank A/S. This way loan purchases are not having an effect to the service provided to customers.
-Loans included in the mortgage bank's balance sheet are Finnish households' mortgage loans with residential real estate or shares of housing company as collateral.
+Loans included in the Mortgage Bank's balance sheet are Finnish households' mortgage loans with residential real estate or shares of housing company as collateral.

-Danske Mortgage Bank Plc's operations continued stable during 2018.
-The Irish Central Bank approved the Base Prospectus Danske Mortgage Bank's programme for issuance of covered bonds in October.
-Under the programme, Danske Mortgage Bank issued a covered bond with nominal value EUR 750 million.
-Unlike the old covered bonds, the new covered bond is listed in Euronext Dublin.
+Danske Mortgage Bank Plc's operations continued stable during 2019.
+The Irish Central Bank approved the updated Base Prospectus Danske Mortgage Bank's programme for issuance of covered bonds in December.
+Mortgage Bank did not make issuances in 2019.
+Under the programme new covered bonds will be listed in Euronext Dublin.
 Hedging and short-term funding was executed through Danske Bank A/S. The amount of cover pool eligible loans in Danske Bank Group's Finnish operations has been stable.

-In this Annual Report the comparison figures are presented from the start of the business, meaning that comparison report covers November and December of 2017.
-Throughout this report terms "Danske Mortgage Bank", "Mortgage Bank", "Bank" and "Company" refer to Danske Mortgage Bank Plc.
-Danske Mortgage Bank Plc is a wholly-owned subsidiary of Danske Bank A/S, the parent company of Danske Bank Group.
+Throughout this report the term "Danske Mortgage Bank", "Mortgage Bank", "Bank" and "Company" refer to Danske Mortgage Bank Plc.
 The Danske Bank Group is referred to as "Group".